HorizenOfficial/evm-documentation/docs/05-staking/03-how_to_stake_on_eon.md

 When a forger stake is created, it is not immediately ready to let the forger take part in the forgers' election.
 The stake needs **2 consensus epochs** before reaching the maturity period.
 Afterwards, the forger will be ready to take part in the slot leader lottery and be able to forge new blocks.

 #### Verify the Stake Creation
-To make sure the operation was successful, you can make a `POST` request to `/transaction/allForgingStakes` and verify the publicKey used to create the forger stake appears in the returned list.
+To make sure the operation was successful, make a `POST` request to `/transaction/allForgingStakes` and verify the publicKey used to create the forger stake appears in the returned list.